eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/customFilters.rst

 ------------------------------------------

 Fast DDS creates filters through a factory.
-Therefore a factory which provides instantiation of a Custom Filter must be implememented.
+Therefore a factory which provides instantiating of a Custom Filter must be implemented.

-A Custom Filter's factory has to inherites from |IContentFilterFactory-api|.
+A Custom Filter's factory has to inherit from |IContentFilterFactory-api|.
-This interface contains only two function to be implemented.
+This interface requires two function to be implemented.

-Each time a Custom Filter has to be created or updated, |DomainParticipant-api| calls
+Each time a Custom Filter has to be created or updated, |DomainParticipant::create_contentfilteredtopic-api| calls internally |IContentFilterFactory::create_content_filter-api| with these arguments:
-|IContentFilterFactory::create_content_filter-api| with next arguments.

 - ``filter_class_name`` - Filter class name for which the factory is being called.
-  Allows using the same factory for different filter classes.
+  It allows using the same factory for different filter classes.
 - ``type_name`` - Type name of the topic being filtered.
 - ``data_type`` - Type support object of the topic being filtered.
 - ``filter_expression`` - Custom filter expression.
-- ``filter_parameters`` - Values to set for the filter parameters (where custom filter expression has its pattern to sustitutes them).
+- ``filter_parameters`` - Values to set for the filter parameters (where custom filter expression has its pattern to substitute them).
-- ``filter_instance`` - When a filter is being created, it will be nullptr on input, and will have the pointer to the created filter instance on output.
+- ``filter_instance`` - When a filter is being created, it will be ``nullptr`` on input, and will have the pointer to the created filter instance on output.
   When a filter is being updated, it will have a previously returned pointer on input.

-This function should return the results of the operation.
+This function should return the result of the operation.

-When a Custom Filter should be removed, |DomainParticipant-api| calls
+When a Custom Filter should be removed, |DomainParticipant::delete_contentfilteredtopic-api| calls internally
 |IContentFilterFactory::delete_content_filter-api|.
 The factory must remove the provided Custom Filter's instance.

-Next snippet code shows an example of Custom Filter's factory which manages instances of the Custom Filter implemented in previous section.
+Next snippet code shows an example of Custom Filter's factory which manages instances of the Custom Filter implemented in the previous section.

 .. literalinclude:: /../code/DDSCodeTester.cpp
    :language: c++